Reinforcement Learning with Foundation Priors: Let the Embodied Agent Efficiently Learn on Its Own: Discussion

 \section{Discussion}

 In this paper, we introduce a novel framework, termed Reinforcement Learning from Foundation Priors (RLFP), which leverages policy, value, and success-reward prior knowledge for RL.
 Additionally, we also detail the implementation of this concept within actor-critic methods, introducing the Foundation-guided Actor-Critic (FAC) approach.
-Extensive experiments on real robots and simulated environments demonstrate the effectiveness of our framework in enabling efficient autonomous learning by agents.
+Extensive experiments on real robots and simulated environments demonstrate the effectiveness of RLFP in efficient autonomous learning.

-\textbf{Limitation} This work does have its limitations.
-It still relies on human engineering in designing the low-level skills and the prompts, such as providing the code policy demos and task descriptions.
-For the poor diffusion foundation models, we need to fine-tune with a few in-domain data to provide reasonable prior knowledge.
-However, as the performance of foundation models continues to improve, in the future, we may only need to provide very simple task instructions as prompts, without the need for fine-tuning the models.
+\textbf{Limitation and Future Work} This work has limitations, such as relying on human engineering for designing low-level skills, prompts, and code policy demos.
+Additionally, we fine-tune diffusion models with in-domain data for better prior knowledge.
+However, as foundation models improve, future methods may only require simple task instructions without fine-tuning.
+Future exploration can focus on building more accurate and broadly applicable foundation priors and incorporating richer priors into the RLFP framework.
+For example, humans can predict future states, and integrating the predictive knowledge from dynamic foundation models could enhance policy learning.

-Looking ahead, there are two dimensions for future exploration of this work.
-Firstly, it is imperative to construct accurate and broadly applicable foundation priors.
-Additionally, it is promising to introduce more abundant prior knowledge for the RLFP framework.
-For instance, humans can predict the future states.
-Such prediction prior knowledge can be extracted from the dynamic foundation models, which can be potentially more effective for policy learning.
+\acknowledgments{This work is also supported by the National Key R\&D Program of China (2022ZD0161700).
+This work is supported by the Ministry of Science and Technology of the People´s Republic of China, the 2030 Innovation Megaprojects "Program on New Generation Artificial Intelligence" (Grant No. 2021AAA0150000).}